stephenbradshaw/ad_ldap_dumper/README.md

 Originally written because I wanted something that worked from *nix systems, which worked reliably under more restrictive circumstances than Bloodhound collectors. e.g. if you can talk to the relevant LDAP port on a Domain Controller, and authenticate, this will grab all the useful data, regardless of the state of DNS resolution.

+This tool also allows me to very strictly control how and what LDAP queries are executed for environments that have LDAP query based detections in place.

 In its current state, this tool writes its output to a single large indented JSON file.
 Im working on adding the option for output in a BloodHound compatible format, but this is only partly implemented at this point in time.

 # Requirements